Thank you for a successful 2016 Family Forestry Expo. Be sure to check out our Facebook page for photos and come back in

 Come spend the day or a few hours and explore how the different parts of a forest are connected to make up a dynamic living system; and how people and all parts of the environment are dependent on one another.
 Natural resource managers and specialists are on site to provide information on a wide-range of forestry and forest management topics.

-This year the Family Forestry Expo is scheduled for May 2 through May 7 with the theme of “Forests-Landscapes of Many Uses.”
-The fifth grade student portion of the event is held May 2 through May 6.
-On Saturday, May 7 families are invited to share in expo activities from 9am to 3pm at the Trumbull Creek Educational Forest, located about two miles north of the junction of US Highway 2 and Montana Highway 40, just west of Columbia Falls, Montana.
+This year the Family Forestry Expo was scheduled for May 2 through May 7 with the theme of “Forests-Landscapes of Many Uses.”
+The fifth grade student portion of the event was held May 2 through May 6.
+On Saturday, May 7 families were invited to share in expo activities from 9am to 3pm at the Trumbull Creek Educational Forest, located about two miles north of the junction of US Highway 2 and Montana Highway 40, just west of Columbia Falls, Montana.

-Last year, over 1,000 fifth grade students attended the Monday through Friday portion of Expo and about 800 adults and families attended the weekend event.
+This year, over 1,000 fifth grade students attended the Monday through Friday portion of Expo and about 600 adults and families attended the weekend event.
 The weekday program includes a wide range of topics including archeology, fisheries, plant identification, forest management, wildlife, riparian areas, low impact camping, fire, mill tour and ‘tread lightly’ mountain bike demonstration.
 See the fifth grade tour activities here.

 On the weekend families enjoy a ‘free loggers lunch’ from 11am to 1pm, grandstand shows at 10:30am and 1:30pm that include logging equipment demonstrations, Forest Service mule packing demonstration and Flathead Valley Community College Logger Sports Team demo; plus there are exhibits and educational stations along a forest path.
 Plan your Saturday with this walking tour map.